 With the recent Coronavirus (COVID-19) pandemic, most of us have found ourselves quarantined or isolated to our homes.
 A lucky number of us have the upside of being able to work from home, however, if you are not a usual remote worker (also known as telecommuting) then the shift in dynamics can be tough.
-If you find yourself bored working from home or lonely then we have put together our top tips on how to keep entertained and beat the loneliness.
+If you find yourself bored working from home, lonely, or are looking for things to do when you are bored then we have put together our top tips on how to keep entertained and beat the loneliness.

 Tips on how to stop being bored working from home

 When you first started working from home, it was great, right?
 You’d get up, feel motivated and sit at your desk ready to soar through the ‘to-do’ list.
 After work, you’d go to another room and sit and watch TV or prepare dinner and it was great.